-The Group has a portfolio of a significant number of loans to subsidiaries and property developers.
-Losses have been assessed on an individual instrument basis, excluding loans to other local authorities as the Code excludes loans to other local authorities from impairment assessments.
+The Authority has advanced loans to its subsidiaries and the Group has a portfolio of loans advanced to property developers.
+Losses have been assessed on an individual instrument basis.
+The code excludes amounts receivable from local authorities unless those amounts are credit impaired.
+At balance sheet date no loans to local authorities are credit impaired.